hlucey/third-party/index.md

 ## Step 3.
 Define your offering details
 {: #step3}

-After you select **Integrated billing service** as your offering type and submit the readiness assessment form, the page is refreshed with a section for defining the content that's displayed on your catalog details page in the {{site.data.keyword.Bluemix_notm}} console.
+After you select **Integrated billing service** as your offering type and submit the readiness assessment form, the page is refreshed with a section for defining the content.
+It is displayed on your catalog details page in the {{site.data.keyword.Bluemix_notm}} console.
 Complete each field and submit the form for review.
 The review process can take a few days.

 ## Next steps
 {: #next-steps}